Rishadd/Energy-Efficient-CPU-with-FPU-and-Crypto-Core/doc/Custom ISA Core.md

 ### 4. Pipelined Core & Power Management

 Pipeline the processor and implement a hazard detection-resolution unit.
-Further, implement the below mentioned power management instrctions:

-* **Power Management Instructions:**
-    * `WFI` (Wait For Interrupt): Places the processor into a low-power "sleep" state, gating clocks to non-essential units.
-    * `WU` (Wake Up): An instruction (or external signal) to resume the processor from its sleep state.
+Integrate the FPU core into the pipelined processor.

 ### 5. Cryptographic Co-Processor Integration